haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-knoxss-entension-using-Selenium-and-Python.md

 ## What I did:

 Like I wrote in my previous post: (Communication with page script from Firefox extension)[Communication-with-page-script-from-Firefox-extension].
 I added firing custom event in the extension and listen for them in Selenium.
-I learned using events in JavaScript and using Selenium, its good so far :)
+I learned using events in JavaScript and using Selenium, so far so good:)

+## TODO:

-There is a problem with synchronization visited pages and extension status because of the nature of the Internet but I will sole it in next releases of my tool.
+1. There is a problem with synchronization visited pages and extension status because of the nature of the Internet but I will sole it in next releases of my tool.
 I hope :)
+2. Resume functionality - saving the state of a scan to the file and loading it on request.
+3. Summary of scanning results.
+For now I recommend to use tool with `script` command to save the results or watch the browser from time to time :)

 ## Credits: